richard-vh/iceberg-spark-hol/step-by-step-guides/Section 1: Spark on Cloudera Data Engineering Data Hubs.md

 print("Code block completed")
 ```
-3.Add a new cell to the notebook and run each code block to look at the properties of the table.
+3. Add a new cell to the notebook and run each code block to look at the properties of the table.
 ```ruby
 # Describe the table
 spark.sql("DESCRIBE default.{}_managed_countries".format(username)).show()